 No more questioning if you’re doing it right.
 You can always look back to this list for reference.

-This is a handy clean eating grocery list.
-Learn how to eat clean the right way.
-Use this guide to help you with your clean eating diet plan.
+I created this list so you can eat clean the right way.
+Hope you find this guide helps with your clean eating diet plan.
 If you have questions about anything or see something is missing, reach out to me anytime.

 Note: There are affiliate links in this post.
 See full disclosure.

-FEEL FREE TO SHARE ON YOUR BLOG/SITE, just please add a link back to healthyhappysmart.com when you do so.
+FEEL FREE TO SHARE THIS CLEAN EATING FOOD LIST PDF ON YOUR BLOG/SITE, just please add a link back to healthyhappysmart.com when you do so.
 Thank you!

-NOTE: You do NOT have to buy everything on this list.
+NOTE: Above all, you do NOT have to buy everything on this list.
 This list is just a general idea of what you can stock your home with.
-Get rid of the junk, and only put healthy foods like this in your fridge/pantry/cupboards.
+However, don’t forget to get rid of the junk, and only put healthy foods like this in your fridge/pantry/cupboards.

 What I usually do is decide what I plan on eating for the week and use this list to choose what I need to buy.
-It’s more of a guide to follow and pick & choose from.
+Keep in mind, it’s more of a guide to follow and pick & choose from.